GB vs GiB: What’s the Difference Between Gigabytes and Gibibytes?

 MASV is the fast, easy, and affordable way to deliver truly massive files.
 Our customers use us to share large files from 200 GBs to 15 TBs faster than the competition.

-Our pay-as-you-go pricing model means you only pay for the data you need.
+Our usage-based model means you only pay for the data you use.
 And although we display our pricing in the metric style of measurement, we bill at binary which means you’re being charged for less data than you’re spending.

 Need to Send Large Files?